TT Driving School Terms & Conditions.

 5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups etc, lesson times may need to change or even be cancelled.
 If cancelled by your Instructor, no fee will be charged.
 Any time lost due to these unforeseen circumstances will be made up either at the end of the lesson or in a subsequent lesson.

-6. Lessons must be paid for at least 12 hours in advance either when you book via the online diary by credit or debit card or by bank transfer.
-Your instructor will advise you of bank details if you choose to pay by bank transfer.
-Bank transfers must be completed and confirmed at least 12 hours before the start of the lesson.
+6. Your Lesson must be paid for at least 24 hours in advance by bank transfer or Cash at the start of your lesson.
+Your instructor will advise you of bank details the day before your lesson, Bank transfers must be completed and confirmed at least 12 hours before the start of the lesson.

 7. You must not be under the influence of drugs/alcohol during the training.
 In the event of there being any signs of drugs/alcohol misuse, your instructor will withhold the use of the training vehicle for use of tuition or driving test until you are in a legal and fit state to drive.
 Any prescribed medication that may affect your driving should be declared to the instructor and to the DVLA medical board.
 Any psychological or neurological conditions must be discussed beforehand with your instructor.
 Conditions such as autism, Asperger's, depression or bipolar are not barriers to learning to drive but may require adaptations to teaching techniques.